nawarian/The-PHP-Website/source/_jobs_pt_br/884839807-remoto-devops-backend-developer-at-nash.md

 Document your work thoroughly so that others can work with and build upon it.
 Engage in test-driven development practices.
 Work asynchronously with a fully remote team.

 We are looking for:

 2+ years managing cloud infrastructure in a prior role.
 2+ years in a backend or frontend engineering role.
-Experience managing cloud provider services (e.g., AWS GCP) using Terraform.
-Experience deploying highly secure systems (such as financial software).
+Experience managing cloud provider services (e.g., AWS GCP) Experience deploying highly secure systems (such as financial software).
-Experience managing cloud provider services (e.g., AWS GCP).
 Extensive knowledge of Kubernetes, microservice deployments, and CI/CD (Gitlab) Experience with managing distributed systems in Elixir.
+Linux and Networking troubleshooting

 We prefer but don't require:

 1+ years experience working with Elixir.